sunflowerdeath/broccoli-bem/README.md

 Public domain, see the `LICENCE.md` file.

-`vendor` directory contains third-party software with different licenses and copies of their license files.
+`vendor` directory contains third-party software and copies of their license files.